ewa-edun/EcoBuddy_OLD/README.md

 ## Pages/Fixes to do
 - Supabase to store images used in the app.
-   - Let the profile image be displayed on all pages that user icon appears (chatbot, leaderboard, community, community post etc).
+   - Let the profile image be displayed on leaderboard, community.
    - Community posts images.
    - Blog articles post images.

+- handle comments of community page.

 - Firestore.
    - Integerate in Leaderboard for game and waste recycled,